Westlake, Florida

 Westlake is a city and the 39th municipality in Palm Beach County, Florida, United States.
-The population was 906 at the 2020 census.
-It is one of the newest municipalities in the South Florida area.
+It is part of the Miami metropolitan area of South Florida.
+The population was 906 at the 2020 US Census.

-The Incorporated City of Westlake is located west of Royal Palm Beach and north of Loxahatchee Groves.

 History

-The city started development after Minto Communities purchased 3,800 acres for $51 million.
-They later added 200 more acres.
-It became the 39th city in Palm Beach County in 2016.
-The city was named in part as a nod to Weston in neighboring Broward County, a similar large-scale community planned by a developer in the 1980s.
-In November, 2019, Wellington Regional Medical Center purchased 35 acres for $12.3 million to establish a presence in the community.
+The city was previously farmland known as the Seminole Improvement District that began in the early 1960s, but renamed Westlake when real estate development started on September 2014, after Minto Communities purchased 3,800 acres a year before (September 2013) for $51 million, and later bought an additional 200 acres in 2014.
+The City of Westlake officially became the 39th municipality in Palm Beach County on June 22, 2016.
+It was named, in part, as a nod to Weston in neighboring Broward County, a similar large-scale community planned by JMB Realty and the Arvida company in the 1980s, and because both cities have many artificial lakes.
+In November 2019, Wellington Regional Medical Center purchased 35 acres for $12.3 million to establish a presence in the community.

+Geography

+The approximate coordinates for the City of Westlake is located in north-central Palm Beach County at 26°44′35″N 80°18′16″W.

+The City of Westlake is located north of Loxahatchee Groves and Lion Country Safari, south of The Acreage, east of the Lake Okeechobee region and its farmlands, northwest of Royal Palm Beach, and west of Loxahatchee.

+Climate

+The City of Westlake has a tropical climate, similar to the climate found in much of the Caribbean.
+It is part of the only region in the 48 contiguous states that falls under that category.
+More specifically, it generally has a tropical savanna climate (Köppen climate classification: Aw), bordering a tropical monsoon climate (Köppen climate classification: Am).

 Demographics

 2020 census

-As of the 2020 United States census, there were 906 people, 28 households, and 26 families residing in the city.
+As of the 2020 United States census, there were 906 people, 355 households, and 342 families residing in the city.

 Public Safety

 Police protection is provided by District 18 of the Palm Beach County Sheriff's Office.
 The city is staffed with 5 Road Patrol Deputies.
-In addition, the district receives support from the Traffic Division, K-9, Aviation and Community Policing.
+In addition, the district receives support from the Traffic Division, K-9, Aviation, and Community Policing.
 District 18 headquarters is located in the county administrative building in Royal Palm Beach.

 Fire and EMS service is provided by Station 22 of Palm Beach County Fire Rescue.
-The station contains 4 bays housing an advanced life support Engine, Rescue Ambulance, a 3,000 gallon Water Tender, a Brush Truck and a High-Water Vehicle.
+The station contains 4 bays housing an advanced life support Engine, Rescue Ambulance, a 3,000 gallon Water Tender, a Brush Truck, and a High-Water Vehicle.
 It is home to six uniformed personnel 24 hours a day, 7 days a week.